Swallowtail butterfly: Life cycle

-The detailed descriptions of morphological characteristics of the Papilionidae, as quoted in Bingham (1905) are as follows:
+The detailed descriptions of morphological characteristics of Papilionidae, as quoted in Bingham (1905) are:

 Egg.
 "Dome-shaped, smooth or obscurely facetted, not as high as wide, somewhat leathery, opaque."
 (Doherty.)

 Larva.
 Stout, smooth or with a series of fleshy tubercles on the dorsum: sometimes with a raised fleshy protuberance (the so-called hood or crest) on the fourth segment.
 The second segment has a transverse opening, out of which the larva protrudes at will and an erect, forked, glandular fleshy organ that emits a strong, penetrating, and somewhat unpleasant odor.

 Pupa.
 Variable in form but most often curved backwards.
 It is angulate, with the head truncate or rounded and the back of abdomen is smooth or tuberculate.
 It is attached by the tail, normally in a perpendicular position, and further secured by a silken girth round the middle.
 In Parnassius, the pupa is placed in a loose silken web between leaves.

 Imago.
 Wings extraordinarily variable in shape.
 Hindwing very frequently has a tail, which may be slender, or broad and spatulate, but is always an extension of the termen at vein 4.
 In one genus, Armandia, the termen of the hindwing is prolonged into tails at the apices of veins 2 and 3 as well as at vein 4.
 Forewing (except in the aberrant genera Parnassius and Hypermnestra) with all 12 veins present and in addition a short internal vein, vein 1 a, that invariably terminates on the dorsal margin.